 Johnston Canyon and the Ink Pots

-If you’re feeling a bit more keen to see more, continue on the trail past the last and largest waterfall known as the Upper Falls.
-This dirt trail will take you up to the Ink Pots.
-A stunning collection of crystal clear mineral pools with stunning shades of green and blue.
+If you’re feeling a bit more keen to see more (which you totally should), continue on the trail past the last and largest waterfall known as the Upper Falls.
+This dirt trail will take you up to the Ink Pots, a stunning collection of crystal clear mineral pools with stunning shades of green and blue.

 The entire hike takes probably around an hour.
 There are two ways up, the ‘hard’ way and the ‘easy’ way.

 Along the trail, you pass little waterfalls and openings in the trees that showcase the beauty that is Canmore and the Rockies.
 Once at the top the coloured pools become the focus of your attention.
 Their unique colour surrounded by massive walls of rock are truly stunning.
-Bring a picnic basket and spend some time around the area.
+Bring a picnic basket and spend some time in the area.
 If you’re a climber bring your equipment as there are plenty of places for you to climb!

 This hike can be accessed via the Smith-Dorian/Spray Lakes road in Kananaskis.
 It’s pretty well marked so you shouldn’t miss it, it’s around 20km north from the Kananaskis Lakes.
 The hike itself is around 10km and can take anywhere from 4-5 hours depending on the person.
 The steepest part of the hike is right at the beginning and then it levels out, so don’t be alarmed when you start off.

-Getting to the Cave and Basin itself is pretty easy.
-There are plenty of signs throughout the townsite that point you in the right direction.
+Getting to the Cave and Basin is pretty easy, there are plenty of signs throughout the townsite that point you in the right direction.
 Basically, if you head south into the town and across the bridge you’ll see even more signs and be on the right track.
 Once you’ve found the location you won’t see any signs for the hike.
 But don’t worry, you’ll see the paved path behind the building that you need to take.
 If you can’t find it the employees at the front will know exactly what you’re looking for.
 Yes, getting into the Cave and Basin itself does come with a small cost, but the hike does not!

 The morning we hiked this trail was a hectic one.
 To the point we were debating not going.
 We did anyways.
 Had we not gone it would have been one less adventure under our belts.
 One less day spent with some amazing friends.
 And one more memory left unwritten.
 Well thank goodness something in the universe told us to go. . #banff #waterfallwednesday #travelalberta #travelblogger #parkscanada #wednesdaywisdom